 5. Ream National Park in Sihanoukville

-Ream National Park a Southeast Asian wildlife treasure and a change of pace for Cambodia travelers.
-You'll find some very nice beach in the area, but the real beauty is the fauna and flora.
+Ream National Park is a Southeast Asian wildlife treasure and a change of pace for Cambodia travelers.
+You'll find some very nice beaches in the area, but the real beauty is the fauna and flora.

 Not that many people realize you can go trekking in Cambodia.
 You see this more in Northern Thailand and Laos.
 But there are some wonderful places and Ream National Park is one.
 Just 15km from Sihanoukville lies a large expanse of land.
 It has mangrove swamps, prime forest, and lovely beaches.

 Not only is it popular with trekkers and those looking to escape the crowds of Sihanoukville, but it is also a nature reserve.
 Ream National Park is home to breeding colonies of several birds of prey.
 These include the grey-headed fish eagle, the Brahminy Kite, and white-bellied sea eagle.

 These beautiful birds can often be spotted over Prek Toeuk Sap Estuary so taking a pair of binoculars on a visit to this part of Cambodia is a must.
 Even on the mud flats, there are more bird species which include the painted stork and milky stork.

 Whilst this nature reserve is home to endangered species Ream National Park is at risk of being destroyed through the development of the tourist industry along its coastline.

 Visitors can help by promoting the natural habitat as a precious resource.
 At Ream, there are some interesting jungle walks that visitors can do which are led by rangers through the mountainous terrain.

 More popular activities include boat trips through the mangrove swamps, which are perfect for getting up close to the natural beauty of the area and for seeing some of the small villages.
 If you like mangroves I can also recommend Koh Kong’s mangroves.